vanilla/docs/content/developer/index.md

 ## Security Issues and Responsible Disclosure

 Found a security issue?
-Please contact us at support@vanillaforums.com.
-This allows us to release a patch as quickly as possible and, hopefully, before knowledge of it becomes widespread.
+Please contact us at security@vanillaforums.com with full details, including reproduction steps.
+All other inquiries should go to support@vanillaforums.com This allows us to release a patch as quickly as possible and, hopefully, before knowledge of it becomes widespread.
 For all other issues, please use the [GitHub issue tracker](http://github.com/vanillaforums/vanilla).

-We do not currently offer a bug bounty program.
-We count on the support of the tens of thousands of folks running our software freely around the world to help us improve the product for the benefit of everyone.